googlecodelabs/cloud-nebulous-serverless/README.md

 1. Google Cloud Run (Python 3 via Docker)
 1. Google Cloud Run (Python 3 via Cloud Buildpacks)

 Admittedly, there's a bit of "cheating" due to the duplicity of Python 2 and 3, especially since the application is compatible across both without modification nor use of compatibility libraries.
-However, those familiar with the differences in App Engine across both runtimes have internalized a greater significance.
+However, those familiar with the differences in App Engine across both runtimes have internalized greater challenges.

-### App
+### Inspiration and implementation

+This code sample was inspired by a [suboptimal experience](https://www.mail-archive.com/google-appengine@googlegroups.com/msg94549.html) a user faced when trying to create a simple App Engine app using a Cloud API &mdash; it really shouldn't be *that* hard, so I wanted to create a simple example without all that complexity.
+It was also inspired by a [colleague's blog post](https://dev.to/googlecloud/portable-code-migrating-across-google-cloud-s-serverless-platforms-2ifk) showing a similar Node.js example "drifting" between Google Cloud serverless platforms.

-This app shows developers how to use a Google Cloud service (API) from one of the serverless compute platforms, specifically the [Cloud Translation API](https://cloud.google.com/translate).
+This app shows developers how to use the [Cloud Translation API](https://cloud.google.com/translate) for an app hosted on our serverless compute platforms.
 It's the API for [Google Translate](https://translate.google.com) and one of Google Cloud's [AI/ML building block" APIs](https://cloud.google.com/products/ai/building-blocks) backed by pre-trained models so you don't have to build your own, allowing developers with little or no background in AI/ML to leverage machine learning with only API calls.
-The application implements a simplistic English-to-Spanish mini-"Google Translate" web service.
+The application implements a mini-"My Google Translate" MVP (minimally-viable product) web service.

 ### Services